 I’ve already written about how Marj decided to move in with us here.

-Whether moving into a new home near or with relatives or into a care home, Marj’s and my experience of the subsequent moving process may help you too.
+Whether moving home near or with relatives or into a care home, Marj’s and my experience of the subsequent moving process may help you too.
 Here are our tips…

 All the family need to be involved.
 They can all help, even in small ways whether simply giving encouragement or helping with the preparation.
 It’s a stressful time for everyone so it’s a good idea to share the tasks.